 A scam is defined as being dishonest to gain someone’s trust and their money.
 So, although Legal Shield is not a scam, someone who lies to you about the income potential and the effort it takes to achieve it, would be trying to scam you.

-A little common sense here goes a long way, and the fact you’re reading this review and doing research makes it clear that you’re not buying into the hype.
+So, a little common sense here goes a long way and the fact you’re reading this review and doing research makes it clear that you’re not buying into the hype.

 The second question, “is it a pyramid scheme” is a little tougher to answer.